toneloc/stable-channels/README.md

 The most valuable stablecoins today are Tether and USDC.
 These stablecoins hold their value in fiat: cash and bonds.
 This cash and these bonds have fiat custodians.
 These fiat custodians are centralized companies that may be forced to freeze these assets or revoke banking access.
 Either of these scenarios mark a liveness failure of that stablecoin to retain its purchasing power, or worse.

 Stable Channels intends to provide a more socially scalable solution.
 Stable Channels, as a solution, is self-custodial, has no token or token issuer, and intends to give a real-time, streaming finance experience for its users.
-The vision is to create a self-custoodial derivatives exchange where users can hedge or lever up their Bitcoin exposure.
+The vision is to create a self-custoodial p2p exchange where users can hedge or lever up their Bitcoin exposure.

 Stable Channels inherit many of the challenges of the Lightning Network.
 One challeges is that with Lightning, Bitcoin is held in an online wallet.
 Another challenges is that both nodes must always be online.
 Yet another challenge is getting trustworthy price feeds.
 Finally, there are various potential cyber and social engineering attacks.